opensearch-project/documentation-website/_benchmark/quickstart.md

 ## Installing OpenSearch Benchmark

-You can install OpenSearch Benchmark either using PyPi or Docker.
+You can install OpenSearch Benchmark using either PyPi or Docker.

-If you plan to run OpenSearch Benchmark with a cluster using Sigv4, see [Sigv4 support]({{site.url}}{{site.baseurl}}/benchmark/tutorials/sigv4/)
+If you plan to run OpenSearch Benchmark with a cluster using AWS Signature Version 4 (AWS Sigv4), see [Sigv4 support]({{site.url}}{{site.baseurl}}/benchmark/tutorials/sigv4/).

 ### PyPi